turkeryilmaz/openairinterface5g/doc/code-style-contrib.md

 messages should be reserved for very simple changes.
 If in doubt, prefer to explain your work more than less.

-The workflow of the integration branch has its weaknesses; we might revise this in the future towards a workflow using rebase to integrate work of different people, in order to simplify the history, and allow the usage of tools such as `git bisect` to search for bugs.
+### Release Strategy

+The target branch for every contribution, and the general development branch, is `develop`.
+Typically every week, we collect multiple pull requests in an "integration branch" that gets tested by the CI individually.
+If everything is fine, we merge to develop and tag it `YYYY.wXX` with `YYYY` the current year, and `XX` the week number.

-After some time, we make a stable release.
-For this, we simply merge develop into master, and give a semantic versioning number, e.g., `v1.1`.
+After some time, we make a stable release using a semantic version number, e.g., `v3.0`.
 We target to make releases bi-yearly.

 ### How to manage your own branch